Gigi-Corlay/holbertonschool-simple_shell/README.md

 ---

 ## 🔁 Flowchart
-> This flowchart illustrates the main process of the shell, from reading the command to parsing, executing built-ins, searching the PATH, and finally executing the program.
+> This flowchart illustrates the shell’s main process: reading the command, parsing it, executing built-ins, searching the PATH, and executing the command.
 ```mermaid
 flowchart TD
     A[Start] --> B{"isatty(STDIN_FILENO)"}